Gleejr/osticket-prereqs/README.md

 </p>

 <p>
 14. Once the installation has completed, open a web browser and type in 127.0.0.1.
-This can test if the web server is working by populating the defualt IIS website.
+This can test if the web server is working by populating the default IIS website.
 </p>

 <p>